 This idea alleges that there was a vast era of time, representing billions of years, between Genesis 1:1 and 1:2.
 Into this span, the long ages demanded by “modern science” (evolutionary chronology) are conveniently stuffed!

 First, the Gap Theory has no biblical basis.
 Does it not seem strange that this alleged era of billions of years supposedly existing between Genesis 1:1 and 1:2 is never once specifically alluded to anywhere in the Bible?

 Second, the Gap Theory is unnecessary.
 It would never have been concocted but for the claims of evolutionists relative to geologic time.
 Weston Fields, in his brilliant refutation of the Gap Theory, says that Thomas Chalmers “felt that he could make room for the vast expanse of time which the geologists of his day were demanding” (1976, ix).

-Additionally, it expressly repudiates the divine affirmation that the earth and all its creatures were brought into existence within the six days of the initial week (Exodus 20:11).
+Additionally, the Gap Theory expressly repudiates the divine affirmation that the earth and all its creatures were brought into existence within the six days of the initial week (Ex.
+20:11).

 There are other conflicts between the Gap Theory and biblical revelation which we do not have the time to address here.
 However, elsewhere we have responded to the arguments that are advanced in defense of the Gap Theory, and also introduced biblical evidence against it.
 We urge the reader to review that material (Jackson, 1989b, 6-9).